CAIDA/catalog-data/sources/recipe/how_to_build_a_customer_cone/README.md

 {
     "id" : "how_to_build_a_customer_cone",
-    "name" : "How to build a Customer Cone with BGPStream.", "description" : "How to build ASN customer cone using BGPStream.", "links": [
+    "name" : "How to build a Customer Cone with BGPStream.", "description" : "How to build ASN Customer Cone using AS Relationship data and BGPStream.", "links": [
         {"to":"dataset:as_relationships_serial_1"},
         {"to":"software:bgpstream"}